Alex Verdugo Preview, Player Props: Red Sox vs. Dodgers

 Alex Verdugo At The Plate

-- Among qualified hitters in MLB action, he ranks 25th in batting average, 39th in on-base percentage, and 70th in slugging.
+- Among qualified batters in MLB action, his batting average ranks 20th, his on-base percentage ranks 36th, and he is 62nd in the league in slugging.

-- In 8.8% of his games this year, he has homered, and 2% of his trips to the dish.
+- Verdugo has reached base via a hit in 78 games this year (of 114 played), and had multiple hits in 36 of those games.

-- Verdugo has had at least one RBI in 30.1% of his games this year (34 of 113), with more than one RBI 12 times (10.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Verdugo has driven in a run in 35 games this season (30.7%), including 12 games with more than one RBI (10.5%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.